sarkhelritesh/vrd_resource/Readme.md

 ![Sample Visually Rich Documents](https://github.com/sarkhelritesh/vrd_resource/blob/main/github_vrd_example.jpg?raw=true "Sample Visually Rich Documents")

 A lot of interesting works have been published in recent years on Visually Rich Documents (VRD).
-What makes tasks defined on VRD more challenging than plain-text documents is its inherent multimodal nature.
-We provide a list of recent papers on VRD hoping it will act as a *reference for researchers interested in problems related to Visually Rich Documents*.
-This list features, in no particular order, some of the most intersting works on Visually Rich Documents published in recent years.
-You will also find a bibtex file (```vrd.bib```) in this repository that contains all the papers we have listed below.
+What makes tasks defined on a Visually Rich Document challenging than its plain-text counterpart is often its multimodal nature.
+We provide a list of recent papers on VRD here, hoping that it will act as a *reference* for our peers interested in this research direction.
+The list below features, in no particular order, some of the most intersting works on VRD in recent years.
+You will also find a bibtex file (```vrd.bib```) in this repository containing all the papers listed below.

 **Disclaimer: This is ~~ not ~~ an exhaustive list.
 If you think a paper should feature on this list, please submit a pull request or [email me](mailto:sarkhel.5@osu.edu).
 We look forward to your contribution to keep this page up-to-date!**